On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

 \subsection{A simple illustration}

-We present a simple example to illustrate the self-updating process and the roles of parameters $r$ and $T$.
+We present a simple example to illustrate the self-updating process and the effects of parameters $r$ and $T$.
 Three data points from bivariate normal distributions $BVN(\mu_k, I_2/25)$ were sampled for each $k \in \{1,...,9 \}$, where $\mu_k \in \{$(0,0), (2,0), (1,1), (6,0), (8,0), (7,1), (3,3), (5,3) and (4,4)$\}$.
-A total of $27$ sampled points were plotted in Figure $\ref{fig:ex1-1}$(a).
-With the use of $r=0.9$ and $T=0.7$, Figures $\ref{fig:ex1-1}$(b)-(d) show how SUP updated the location of each data point.
-At $t=3$, the $27$ data points move to nine locations without further movements afterwards.
-The nine locations are the representative locations of the resulting nine clusters.
+Figure \ref{fig:ex1-1}(a) plots a total of $27$ sampled data points.
+With $r=0.9$ and $T=0.7$, Figure \ref{fig:ex1-1}(b)-(d) show the updated position of each data point at the first, second and third iteration.
+The $27$ data points moved to nine positions at the third iteration and made no further movements.
+The nine positions are the representative positions of the resulting nine clusters.